 In buildings that are very old, it is possible that some of the original paint or primers may still contain lead.
 Extreme care should be taken with the removal of these coatings.
 They should not be sanded or burnt.
 Independent chemical laboratories can test paint flakes for lead.
 Further information can be obtained from WorkSafe New Zealand on 0800 030 040.

 Never dispose of unwanted paint by pouring it down household or storm water drains.

-Water-based paints can be treated with Dulux Envirosolutions® Waste Paint Hardener.
+Water-based paints can be treated with : .
 This product turns the liquid paint into a solid mass, which can then be disposed of responsibly.
+Unwanted solvent-based paints can be disposed of by pouring the excess onto an absorbent material such as kitty litter, cardboard or shredded paper.
+Allow to dry before disposing.
 The can, once emptied, can be placed in household recycling bins.
-Unwanted solvent-based paints can be disposed of by pouring the excess onto an absorbent material such as kitty litter, cardboard or shredded paper.
-Allow to dry and dispose with your normal household waste collection.

 For the disposal of larger quantities of paint, contact your local council.
 Sustainable practices are at the heart of our business.
 Dulux are proud to offer a Paint Take-Back Service as part of our commitment to the environment.
-Refer to painttakeback.co.nz for details.
+Refer to for details.

 Make confident decisions about your project needs with support from our wide network of painters or speak to one of our Customer Service consultants now.